What Is Gum Disease?

 In addition, gum disease increases your body’s overall bacteria load, which can make it harder for your body to fight off other diseases or infections.
 You may experience more colds and be more susceptible to food poisoning than other people.
 You may also be more likely to get acne or infected ingrown hairs.

 The best way to prevent gum disease is by performing your daily oral hygiene: brushing and flossing.
 Dr. Scott L. Rice may also recommend that you use an antibacterial rinse.
 You should also visit our office every six months for preventative dental care.

 We can test the DNA of bacteria in your mouth to determine how much bacteria you have that can cause minor gingivitis or more serious gum disease.
 We can also determine whether you are genetically more susceptible to serious forms of gum disease and test you for oral and throat cancer risk.

 What Is Periodontal Therapy?

 Periodontal therapy is another name for gum disease treatment.
-If gum disease has progressed to the point that it threatens your teeth, immediate action must be taken.
-In gum disease, the pockets around your teeth will be cleaned out of bacteria and sterilized to prevent bacteria’s return.
-We use a completely nonsurgical gum disease treatment for your comfort.
-Microsonics are used to clean away the hardened plaque, so there’s no scraping.
-A laser is used to clean out the pockets, removing bacteria and infected tissue.
-Then Arestin® periodontal therapy microspheres are placed in the pocket.
+If the condition has progressed to the point that it threatens your teeth, immediate action is necessary.
+We will clean out the bacteria in the pockets around your teeth and sterilize them to prevent bacteria’s return.
+We use a completely nonsurgical treatment for your comfort.
+We use microsonics to clean away the hardened plaque, so there’s no scraping.
+We also use a laser to clean out the pockets, removing bacteria and infected tissue.
+We then place Arestin® periodontal therapy microspheres in the pocket.
 These microspheres release antibiotics over time, exactly where you need it, killing periodontal bacteria and helping your gums to heal.